Abigail H. Conley, Ph.D.

 - Gutierrez, D., Conley, A.H., & Young, M.E. (in press).
 The effect of Jyoti meditation on student counselors.
 Counselor Education and Supervision.

-Dr. Abigail H. Conley is an assistant professor of counselor education and an affiliate faculty member with the Institute of Women’s Health at Virginia Commonwealth University.
+Dr. Abigail H. Conley is an associate professor of counselor education and an affiliate faculty member with the Institute of Women’s Health at Virginia Commonwealth University.
 She is also the coordinator for the college student development and counseling concentration of the M.Ed. in counselor education program.

 In addition to her work with the School of Education, Conley serves as the assessment committee chair for the Campus Alliance to End Violence, an inter-institutional collaboration between VCU and the University of Richmond, funded by the Office of Violence Against Women Grant to Reduce Sexual Assault, Domestic Violence, Dating Violence, and Stalking on Campus Program.